smeee23/just_cause/docs/index.md

 ### What fee does JustCause charge?

-To fund development and seed the treasury for the JustCauseDao a fee of 0.2% is charged when the interest is paid to the cause for all pools.
-In other words, for each $100 that is sent to the cause JustCause receives $0.20.
-No fee is charged to the Contributor.
+No fee is charged by JustCause.
+However, a fee mechanism is built into the contracts.
 This rate can be raised to as high as 0.4% or lowered to 0 by the team to find an equilibrium that supports the causes as well as JustCause in the long run.
+This can only be done by the team multisig address.
+There are no plans to turn on the fee mechanism.

 ---